 It won't dry out your skin and won't leave you at risk of infection or ingrown hairs.

 It's even certified safe to use.
 That means you can get the same kind of treatment you can get in a clinic right in your own home.
-There have been many studies done, both on the effectiveness of IPL treatment but also on its safety.
+There have been many studies, both on the effectiveness of IPL treatment but also on its security.
 Therefore, it has been certified safe to use which only increases its effectiveness.

 You can complete a full-body treatment in as little as 30 minutes.
 With treatments done only once a week, you'll see results in as little as three weeks!
 With full results within 12 weeks.